account and photos from the

 the workers along the waterfront stopped work about twelve-thirty but stayed

+down there.
 We came home and went to

 bed, but the wind blew and howled, so it was hard to sleep, but Mrs. Wray went